celery/celery/docs/faq.rst

 out of the box.

-For other transports the compatibility prefork pool is used which requires a working POSIX semaphore implementation, this is enabled in FreeBSD by default since FreeBSD 8.x.
+For other transports the compatibility prefork pool is used and requires a working POSIX semaphore implementation, this is enabled in FreeBSD by default since FreeBSD 8.x.
 For older version of FreeBSD, you have to enable
 POSIX semaphores in the kernel and manually recompile billiard.